 Impound Accounts Explained: Why Your Lender Holds Funds

-Figuring out where all of your money will go when you are purchasing a home can be confusing.
-Especially when you are being told your funds will be held in an impound account.
+Figuring out where all of your money will go when you buy a home can be confusing, especially when you’re told your funds will be held in an impound account.

-This post will cover why your lender is holding funds, how impound accounts work, and if they are required before you can close on your home.
+This article covers why your lender is holding funds, how impound accounts work and whether they’re required before you can close on your home.

 What Is An Impound Account?